 GDP Annual Growth Rate in Argentina averaged 2.25 percent from 1994 until 2019, reaching an all time high of 16.20 percent in the second quarter of 2010 and a record low of -16.30 percent in the first quarter of 2002.
 This page provides the latest reported value for - Argentina GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Instituto Nacional de Estadística y Censos (INDEC)

 GDP Annual Growth Rate in Argentina is expected to be -2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Argentina to stand at -1.70 in 12 months time.
-In the long-term, the Argentina GDP Annual Growth Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Looking forward, we estimate GDP Annual Growth Rate in Argentina to stand at -1.50 in 12 months time.
+In the long-term, the Argentina GDP Annual Growth Rate is projected to trend around 1.70 percent in 2021 and 2.00 percent in 2022, according to our econometric models.